The Temptations Christmas Card

-The Temptations Christmas Card is a 1970 Christmas album by The Temptations for the Gordy (Motown) label.
+The Temptations' Christmas Card is a 1970 Christmas album by The Temptations for the Gordy (Motown) label.
 The album was released on October 30, 1970.
 It's also the group's first holiday release, it features each Temptation leading on various popular Christmas standards and original Christmas songs.

+Reception

+A brief review in Billboard recommended this release for having a "special touch of seasonal joie de vivre".

+A 1987 review of the best-selling Christmas albums by Ebony notes that this is one of the best-selling from Motown.